ChrisChinchilla/chrischinchilla.com/CV.md

 - I was on the organising committee for the 2018, 2019, 2020, 2021 EU, and 2019 Australian Write the Docs conferences
 - I co-organised the "Tool the Docs" devroom at FOSDEM in 2018, 2019, and 2021
 - I was a judge for the Mozilla open source awards in 2020
-- I run a regular writers meetup 3 times a week in Berlin
+- I run a regular writers meetup 2 times a week in Berlin

 ## Work Experience

 ### Chronosphere, Senior Technical Writer

+_August 2020 - September 2022_

 Chronosphere is the steward for M3, the highly available time series database, and its commercial offering.
-I am the sole tech writer for both projects, and my role includes:
+I was the sole tech writer for both projects, and my role included:

-- Overhauling documentation and platforms
+- Overhauling documentation and documentation platforms
+- Documenting new features as they developed
 - Creating and maintaining a style guide and automated style checking tools
 - Creating and maintaining tests, screenshot generation, and other documentation tools
 - Editing and reviewing submissions from internal and external contributors
 - Liaising and working with our developer relations and marketing teams for collaboration ideas
 - Responsibility for metrics, planning, and delivery of documentation

-_August 2020 - Present_
+- I wrote a handful of technical blog posts and a monthly Observability newsletter
+- I hosted several video series interviewing staff members and external experts

 ### Freelance Technical Writer, Blogger and Developer Relations